 For the soccer relation, results are much less accurate.
 Initially, the system acquires patterns that appear to be typical for the soccer relation, but which also admit for a good deal of ambiguity: C(lub), club of P(layer), P plays for C, P is missing in C, P scores for C, P returns in C, P knows, from his period with C but also the very general P (C) (where C is analyzed as a modifier of P).
 After a number of rounds, patterns are added that are clearly of lower quality: P, trainer of C, C, the organisation of P, C, the thinktank of P and very general: P at C, P of C. It should be noted that in some settings, even low accuracy results can be useful.
-Mur (2008), shows, for instance, that even an ie system that is tuned only for recall, and which achieves a meager accuracy of 1% for learning the soccer player - club relation, can contribute positively to the performance of a QA system one of the arguments of the relation is always given in the question, and second, that a QA system like Joost (Bouma et al. 2005) uses additional heuristics, such as the frequency with which an answer is found, to pick the most promising answer.
+Mur (2008), shows, for instance, that even an IE system that is tuned only for recall, and which achieves a meager accuracy of 1% for learning the soccer player - club relation, can contribute positively to the performance of a QA system.
+The reason for this somewhat surprising outcome is, we think, the fact that in a QA system one of the arguments of the relation is always given in the question, and second, that a QA system like Joost (Bouma et al. 2005) uses additional heuristics, such as the frequency with which an answer is found, to pick the most promising answer.

-For the owner relation, the system learns patterns like O(wner) is owner of C(company), O is the mother/holding company of C, O takes over C, and O controls C. Some of the international instance pairs found by the system are Stelios Haji-Ioannou - EasyJet, Mohammed AI Fayed - Harrods, Charles Saatchi - Saatchi & Saatchi, Ted Turner - CNN and Richard Branson - Virgin Atlantic.
-However, the system also finds many pairs in which one of the arguments is a common noun, such as AI-Fayed - department store and cable firm - MTV.
+For the owner relation, the system learns patterns like O(wner) is owner of C(company), O is the mother/holding company of C, O takes over C, and O controls C. Some of the international instance pairs found by the system are Stelios Haji-Ioannou - EasyJet, Mohammed Al Fayed -

+Harrods, Charles Saatchi - Saatchi & Saatchi, Ted Turner - CNN and Richard Branson - Virgin Atlantic.
+However, the system also finds many pairs in which one of the arguments is a common noun, such as Al-Fayed - department store and cable firm - MTV.
 A similar situation arises with institutions.
 The system finds a reasonable number of correct instances.
-For the location Paris, for instance, no fewer than 37 institutions are found, some of which are: Opéra Bastille, Musée du Louvre, Théâtre de l'Odéon, Centre Pompidou, Jeu de Paume, Palais des Congrès, Institut du Monde Arabe and Maison Européenne de la Photographie.
+For the location Paris, for instance, no fewer than 37 institutions are found, some of which are: Opéra Bastille, Musée du Louvre, Théâtre de l'Odéon, Centre Pompidou, Jeu de Paume, Palais des Congrès, Institut du Monde Arabe} and Maison Européenne de la Photographie.
 However, many erroneous pairs involve a predicate, such as consulate - Rio de Janeiro or cultural heritage - Bonaire.